pantheon-systems/documentation/source/content/multidev-faq.md

 ## How long will the Multidev stay active?

-Multidev environments spin down after about 1 hour of idle time.
-[More details here](https://pantheon.io/docs/application-containers#idle-containers).
+Multidev environments spin down after approximately 60 minutes of idle time.
+Refer to the [Idle Containers](https://pantheon.io/docs/application-containers#idle-containers) documentation for more information.

 ## Creating a Multidev Failed - Specified Key Was Too Long